-Once upon a time there was a king.
-Full of vanity and pride, he had an obsession for fine clothes and ornaments.
+Once upon a time, there was a king.
+Full of vanity and pride, he had an obsession with fine clothes and ornaments.
 He once announced a reward of one million gold coins to the one who could give him the most extraordinary piece of clothing.
-Many weavers, tailors and stylists approached him and showed all sorts of apparels — some were studded with precious gems and stones, many had threads of gold, some had extraordinary design but the king was unimpressed.
+Many weavers, tailors and stylists approached him and showed him all sorts of apparel — some were studded with precious gems and stones, many had threads of gold and some had an extraordinary design, but the king was unimpressed.
 Two swindlers, presenting themselves as weavers from a distant kingdom, bragged about their unearthly sartorial talent.

 “We can stitch for you the most remarkable and unimaginable suit that no one else in the world has ever had,” they said.

-This got king’s attention.
+This got the king’s attention.
 “What’s so special about this suit?”

 “Your Majesty, only those who are truthful in their lives and faithful to you will see this dress.
 Anyone who is dumb or unfit for their position will not see it.”

 “Yes, Your Excellency, but we have two conditions,” they said.
 “First, we alone will dress you in private and secondly, we want two million gold coins in return because it’s only once in our lives that we can make an outfit like this.”

 “We’ll require three weeks to make it.”
 Saying this, they took leave of the king.

 “Organize a royal parade in three weeks from now,” he ordered his courtiers, “I want my subjects to see the most expensive and extraordinary dress in the world.
 Announce it in the state so everyone can be there to see it.”